deathworlders/online/content/books/deathworlders/chapter-70-death-eye-pt1.md

 “You gotta take advantage of your shape, Bruuk.
 Use that long torso of yours and noodle through!”
 Bruuk was used to powering through things, being after all a brownfur.
 He was used to speed and power, not flowing like water.
 Wasn’t used to moving like a *silverfur.* The assault course was turning out to be a Keeda-damned hell of a learning experience for him.

 Moj, it seemed, was getting a different surprise.
 Where Bruuk had been humbled and then rebuilt, Moj was learning that his *actual* limits far exceeded his own self-estimation.
-Okay, his reaction times were slow next to Bruuk or Wild, but not as slow as either nonhuman had first thought.
+Okay, his reaction times were slow next to Bruuk or Wilde, but not as slow as either nonhuman had first thought.
 He’d always be the slowest and weakest of the three of them… but he could still learn to do things *right.* And in that regard, in fact, he had Bruuk honestly beat.

 Having a built-in armored carapace helped, too.
 No part of him was uncovered and that chitin could take a pretty serious beating.
 Armor was always going to be a weakness for Bruuk.
 As predicted, Bruuk’s armor had been much too tight around the chest, but Wilde had spent a few evenings sewing on new side straps.
 Now it had a reassuringly snug fit instead of crushing his chest.
 Nonetheless, the vest only covered his upper torso: a plate front and back, and smaller ones along his flank.
-The armor for his arms was also far too tight and unfixable, because his were *way* bigger than Wild’s, or in fact most any Human’s at all.
+The armor for his arms was also far too tight and unfixable, because his were *way* bigger than Wilde’s, or in fact most any Human’s at all.
 Bruuk was *ridiculously* proud of that, but it meant he would need to do without.
 The rest of him was similarly uncovered.

-Wild’s own armor set was much nicer, and had been custom-fit for him by the SOR, but it too failed to cover much more than his torso and groin.
+Wilde’s own armor set was much nicer, and had been custom-fit for him by the SOR, but it too failed to cover much more than his torso and groin.

 “Full-body scale armor is fucking heavy,” Wilde had opined. “‘Horse built me up into a big damn bloke like he does with everyone he knows, but I’m still just that.
 I’m nowhere *near* strong enough to fight with basically your twin wrapped around me head to toe.”